jmuzquiz/SQLproject/README.md

 # Introduction
-📊 Dive into the data job market!
-Focusing on data scientist roles, this project explores 💰 top-paying jobs, 🔥 in-demand skills, and 📈 where high demand meets high salary in data analytics.
+📊 Welcome to an exploration of the data job market!
+This project delves into the realm of data scientist roles, uncovering 💰 top-paying jobs, 🔥 in-demand skills, and 📈 intersections where high demand meets high salary in the field of data science.

-🔎 SQL Queries?
-Check them out here: [project_sql folder](/project_sql/)
+🔎 Curious about the SQL queries used?
+Check them out [here](project_sql_queries/)

-edit

 # Background

-edit

 ## Dataset

-The dataset used in this project consists of information on the top 10 highest paying data scientist jobs based on average yearly salary.
-You can access the dataset [here](https://drive.google.com/drive/folders/your_folder_id).

-Please note that the dataset is hosted externally on Google Drive and is not stored within this GitHub repository.*
+The dataset used for this analysis originates from a comprehensive [SQL Course](https://lukebarousse.com/sql), featuring rich insights on job titles, salaries, locations, and essential skills.
+Job listings were gathered throughout 2023 using a specialized [app](https://datanerd.tech) developed by the course leader.
+The dataset is hosted externally on Google Drive.
+You can access it [here](https://drive.google.com/drive/folders/1moeWYoUtUklJO6NJdWo9OV8zWjRn0rjN).

+Additionally, CSV files generated from SQL queries that were used for data visualizations can be found [here](sql_query_csv_results/).
+Visualizations were created using R in RStudio.
+The R script file containing the code for SQL query 1 and 2 visualizations can be found [here](R_scripts/R_visualizations.R).

+## Project Overview

 Driven by a desire to better understand the data scientist job market and identify the most lucrative and sought-after skills, this project aimed to streamline the job search process for others seeking optimal positions in the data science field.
 Additionally, this project provided a valuable opportunity for me to become proficient in SQL and demonstrate my capability to perform advanced queries.

-The dataset used for this analysis originated from a [SQL Course](https://lukebarousse.com/sql), containing valuable insights on job titles, salaries, locations, and essential skills.
-The data included job listings collected throughout the year 2023 using an [app](https://datanerd.tech) developed by the course leader.
+## Objectives

-### The questions I aimed to answer through my SQL queries were:
+Throughout this project, I sought answers to the following key questions through SQL queries:

 1. What are the top-paying data scientist jobs?
 2. What skills are required for these top-paying jobs?
 3. What skills are most in demand for data scientists?
 4. Which skills are associated with higher salaries?
 5. What are the most optimal skills to learn?

-By addressing these questions, the project provided a comprehensive overview of the current data science job market, highlighting key areas for professional development and career advancement.
-At the same time, it showcased my proficiency in SQL and my ability to handle complex data queries.

 # Tools I Used
 For my exploration of the data scientist job market, I utilized: